Esteban795/2D-cloth-simulation/README.md

 - Runs on an Intel Celeron with two physical and logical cores, @1.10 Ghz.
 Adds something like 5% CPU usage to the system (and 2% on a ryzen 5 3600 @3.7 Ghz, according to my tests)

-- Mass & Spring system, simulated by Hooke's law.
-See `update_sticks` function in `src/sticks.c`
+- Masses & Springs system, simulated by Hooke's law using Verlet integration.
+See `update_sticks` function in `src/sticks.c`, and `update_point` function in `src/point.c`.

 <br />
 <br />